Checkmarx/kics/docs/results.md

 ## Code Climate

-You can export code quality report by using `--report-formats "codeclimate"`.
+You can export code climate report by using `--report-formats "codeclimate"`.
 The generated report file will have a prefix `codeclimate-`.

 Code climate report follow the [Code Climate Spec](https://github.com/codeclimate/platform/blob/master/spec/analyzers/SPEC.md).